 - 1. Take a bus?
 You have an appointment that you don't want to miss.
 If you walk you will arrive late.
 If you take the bus and the traffic is light, you should arrive ahead of time.
 On the other hand if the traffic is heavy then you will arrive very late, perhaps so late that the appointment will be lost.
 Should you risk your appointment by taking the bus? - 2.
 Buy health insurance?
-You are presently in good health but know that if you were to fall ill you might not be able to continue to earn an income and, in the worst case, you might not be able to afford the health care you require.
+You are presently in good health but know that if you were to fall ill you might not be able to continue to earn an income and, in the worst case, you might not be able to afford the health care you need.
 By buying health insurance you can ensure that you have all the care you need.
 But its expensive and if your health remains good, the money is wasted.
 Is it worth insuring yourself? - 3.
 Free condoms.
 By supplying condoms free, rates of transmission of venereal disease can be considerably reduced.
 But there is the possibility that it will also encourage sexual activity thereby partially, or perhaps even completely, offsetting the benefits of a decreased transmission rate by virtue of the increase in the number of sexual liaisons.
-Should they be supplied free of charge?
+Should they be supplied free of charge? - 4.
+Vaccinations.
+A vaccine has been developed for cervical cancer, a fairly common type of cancer with a high mortality rate.
+The vaccine is expensive, but if it is developed as part of a large-scale vaccination programme, the costs are not exorbitant.
+The vaccine does however have severe sideeffects in very rare cases (less than 1 in 100,000).
+Should the government offer the vaccine to everyone, actively encourage them to be vaccinated or even introduce compulsory vaccination?

 Heavy traffic Light traffic

-Taka a hua Arrive late Arrive early
+Take a bus Arrive late Arrive early

-Take a ous Pay for a ticket Pay for a ticket
+Pay for a ticket Pay for a ticket

-Walls Arrive a little late Arrive a little late
+Walk Arrive a little late Arrive a little late

-w aik No ticket needed No ticket needed
+waik No ticket needed No ticket needed